5argon/arkham-tags/README.md

 ## Tagging Rules

 Clone this repository, then open `.vscode/tagging.code-workspace` in Visual Studio Code to get the JSON schema working, and turn on "View: Toggle Word Wrap" so card text wraps to new line even though they are actually one long line.
+"View: Toggle Zen Mode" is also recommended once you are in the JSON file you want to tag.

 Work on files in `input/pack/[pack-name].json`.
 They have game text available for you to read while tagging.
 Some untagged cards are already tagged partially, programmatically by Regex, which might be wrong.